CTC97/gnuddha/README.md

 ## Overview

-Bringing meditation to coders - people who need it, and often never turn to it.
+Bringing meditation to your terminal - take some time to disconnect.

 ## Arguments
 - session length: ```-t [length in minutes]```